Brian Kenney

 Add to lightboxDownload comp

-Wood Stork (Mycteria americana) in Flight over water, carrying nesting material, southwest Florida.
+Wood Stork (Mycteria americana) in Flight, carrying nesting material, Florida.
 Endangered Species (USESA).
-Range = se United States, Central America, South America, and the Caribbean.
+Breeds in the se United States (FL, GA, NC, & SC), the Caribbean, Central America, & South America.

 © Brian Kenney